 Eat Foods That Protect Against EMF Damage

-Whether or not EMFs actually damage your DNA, there are foods that can protect you just in case.
-These foods carry a high oxygen radical absorbance capacity or High ORAC.
+Whether or not EMFs damage your DNA, there are foods that can protect you just in case.
+These foods carry a high oxygen radical absorbance capacity (ORAC).
 Some of the foods and herbs in this category are:

 ● Pomegranate seeds

 Electromagnetic Fields and the Future

 Inevitably, EMF levels will keep rising.
 We live in a tech-heavy and connected world.
 When you go to buy an appliance, ask yourself, “Can I get away with a basic model that doesn’t emit so much radiation?”
 While no single device alone might do you harm, the accumulation of EMF damage is not clearly understood.
 The best protection is prevention.
 So, keep your body healthy as well as your home.